TIBCOSoftware/snappydata/docs/affinity_modes/connector_mode.md

 **Key Points:**

-* Can work with SnappyData store from a compatible Spark distribution (2.1.1)
+* Can work with SnappyData store from a compatible Spark distribution (2.1.1 to 2.1.3)

 * Spark application executes in its own independent JVM processes